• Skip to primary navigation

 Use this base blend to make blackening seasoning, then adjust to your own preferences after you've used it a few times:

-• 2 tablespoon smoked paprika (or use regular paprika)
+• 2 tablespoons smoked paprika (or use regular paprika)

 • 1 tablespoon cayenne powder (use more for a spicier blend)